This Easy Bruschetta Recipe is not only simple but incredibly delicious. Combining grilled crusty bread topped with fresh tomatoes, herbs, and oil.

 1 tsp of sea salt

-Grilled bread (optional)
+Grilled bread to serve (optional)

-In a bowl chop the tomatoes into bite-sized pieces.
 It can be as chunky or thinly sliced as you like.
 You can even use your food processor for this if you like yours to extra finely mixed up.

 - After grilling the bread, it is traditional to rub a clove of garlic over the bread slice before topping it with tomatoes.
-I have added so much garlic to the tomato mixture that it might seem necessary.

-- Serve the grilled bread slices along side the tomato mixture.
+- Serve the grilled bread slices alongside the tomato mixture.

 Tools You May Need